 Barrancas Avenue veers northeast from Navy Boulevard (SR 295) as a multi-lane arterial, carrying SR 292 into Pensacola.
-A new high-level bridge was constructed for Florida 292 across Bayou Chico in 1998, realigning Barrancas Avenue away from a draw span over the water to the southeast.
+A new high-level bridge was constructed for SR 292 across Bayou Chico in 1998, realigning Barrancas Avenue away from a draw span over the water to the southeast.
 Pace Boulevard is the path of SR 292 north from Barrancas Avenue to its north end at U.S. 29 near Brent.
 This includes a nine block overlap with U.S. 98 between Garden and Cerventes Streets in the Pensacola city limits.
 SR 292 overall measures 17.44 miles.

 Florida State Road 292 Guides